Breast Augmentation Surgery

 Breast Augmentation surgery takes approximately 1-2 hours and is performed under general anesthesia, on an outpatient basis.

 The FDA has approved saline implants for use in all patients for breast enlargements.
 Silicone gel implants can only be used in patients who qualify through special approved studies.
-You may talk with Dr. Spence during your consultation to determine if you are a candidate for silicone gel implants.
+You may talk with our doctors during your consultation to determine if you are a candidate for silicone gel implants.

 Breast Augmentation Recovery